Education Research Current About VU Amsterdam NL

 Personal information

-Marina Friedrich (she/they) is an Assistant Professor at the Department of Econometrics and Data Science and a Research Fellow at the Tinbergen Institute.
+Marina Friedrich (she/they) is a tenured Assistant Professor at the Department of Econometrics and Data Science and a Research Fellow at the Tinbergen Institute.

 Marina obtained a PhD degree from Maastricht University in 2020.
 In their PhD thesis, she proposes bootstrap methods for trend analysis with a special focus on environmental applications.
 A pdf version of her thesis can be found here.